jimmyzhng/aispy/README.md

 touch .env
 ```

-This project uses PostgreSQL, so you may use your own databse information if you would like.
+This project uses PostgreSQL, so you may use your own database information if you would like.

 ```
 DB_HOST=localhost